November just started and we present you our monthly article aiming to advise you what to do if you visit Vilnius in November.

 Visit cemeteries in Vilnius

 The best way to spend this day is to visit any cemetery in Vilnius.
 The sight of hundreds of graveside candles glowing in the dark creates romantic and mysterious atmosphere.
-Here is the list of the most famous cemeteries in Vilnius where a lot of Lithuanian famous people rest in peace.
+Here is the list of the most famous cemeteries in Vilnius where a lot of famous Lithuanians rest in peace.

 - Rasu Cemetery that is the oldest cemeteries in Vilnius